dreglad/generator-apollo-knex/README.md

-│       └── initial.js                   # Seed data that can be run in your docker container ├── docker-compose.yml                   # Compose file that contains a db instance and your apollo app ├── knexfile.js                          # Builds the Knex connection config that is fed into the Database.ts file ├── license                              # Some license file ├── nodemon.json
+│       └── initial.js                   # Seed data that can be run in your docker container ├── docker-compose.yml                   # Compose file that contains a db instance and your apollo app ├── knexfile.js                          # Builds the Knex connection config that is fed into the Database.ts file ├── LICENSE                              # Some license file ├── nodemon.json
 ├── package-lock.json
 ├── package.json
 ├── src